2021 Bunnings NPC: Regular season

 The 2021 Bunnings NPC was originally scheduled to play across ten weeks.
 The competition started on Friday, August 6, with Manawatu taking on Counties Manukau at Central Energy Trust Arena.
 On August 18, New Zealand Rugby announced that all rugby in New Zealand would be postponed due to the COVID-19 pandemic.
 In September it was confirmed the competition schedule would continue from Week 7 of the original draw.
 Auckland, Counties Manukau, Manawatu, North Harbour, Otago, and Southland would have byes due to covid restrictions.
 Therefore all rugby matches scheduled between the 20th and 29 August and 3rd to the 5th of September 2021 was postponed.

 On 7 October 2021, it was later revealed the Auckland based teams, Auckland, Counties Manukau, and North Harbour would be withdrawn from the competition after being declined its third travel exemption application.
-A new draw was released for the remainding four weeks of the season.
+A new draw was released for the remaining four weeks of the season.
 In addition non-competition matches were implemented so that teams that would have otherwise played Auckland region teams don't go two weeks without a match.
 These matches will not receive competition points.